tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 #### What did you achieve?

+* analyzed (lack of) results of meta learning approach. results were a bit dissapointing, but it could be expected because I doubted the quality of the meta labels, which  originated from models that I trained myself. (only 3 models and trained for short time)
+* Started changing the method metnioned above to fit the decathlon results as meta_labels.
+* discussed participation in Chaos challenge and implemented one algorithm (Unet-ConvLSTM)
+* Background reading on meta learning and data analysis

+#### What did you struggle with?

+* My previous meta learning method (in which I trained models to create the meta-labels) didnt work.
+This problem could be smaller when using the decathlon results.
+However I wanted to know for sure that this idea could indeed work.
+I might have spent too much time analyzing whether using the decathlon results could solve the problem than needed.

+#### What would you like to work on next week?

+* prepare meta labels from decathlon results, and train the meta learner
+* continue on chaos challenge algorithm
+* discuss next steps for the chaos challenge with Ishaan/Britt/Colin. (i.e. implementation of ensemble, use of bagging, etc)

+#### Where do you need help from Veronika?

+* is using the decathlon results as meta labels a good approach?

+### Date: 05-02-2019

+#### What did you achieve?

 * implement meta learning framework we discussed last week (results probably next week)
 * Defined the meta learning model more precise
 * Background reading on data visualisation